farisachugthai/dynamic_ipython/docs/_sources/magics.rst.txt

 hist
 ------
-The syntax for accessing history is admittedly wonky
+The syntax for accessing history is admittedly wonky.

 history call signature